Aujasvi-Moudgil/Forecasting-Mobile-Network-Traffic/README.md

 ![Image](GeoJSON.png)

-#### This work was submitted to Assoc.
-Prof. Marco Fiore (Research Associate Professor, IMDEA Networks Institute - Madrid) as a part of Phd Audition Process.
+#### The work was submitted to Assoc.
+Prof. Marco Fiore (Research Associate Professor, IMDEA Networks Institute - Madrid, Spain) as a part of Phd Audition Process.

 ## References